PetroSA: Soekor

 Soekor Pty Ltd. (from Suidelike Olie Eksplorasie Korporasie; 'Southern Oil Exploration Corporation') was South Africa's national oil company until 2002, when it was merged with Mossgas Pty Ltd to form PetroSA.
 Soekor was the operator and developer of the first oilfield development in South Africa, the Oribi field discovered in 1990.
 Soekor owned 80% of the field's exploration licensing.

 Petroleum Agency of South Africa

 Petroleum Agency of South Africa (PASA) is the state-regulator in the field of on-shore and off-shore oil and gas exploration.
 In June 2018 PASA imposed temporary licensing restrictions in order to reform the country's oil and gas exploration licensing system.

+Restructuring

+In 2020, Cabinet approved for PetroSA to be merged with the Strategic Fuel Fund (SFF) and the South African Gas Development Company SOC Limited (iGas) to form a new national petroleum company.

 Controversy

 The company was implicated in a corruption scandal, dubbed "Oilgate" by the media, when it was reported that it had transferred R11 million to the ruling African National Congress in the run-up to the 2004 elections.

+Finances

+For the year 2020, a loss of R5.6 billion was recognised, with total liabilities exceeding total assets by R4.5 billion.